aws-samples/sample-inventory-monitor-fim/README.md

 ## Amazon Security Lake Integration (Optional)

 Amazon Security Lake automatically collects and normalizes findings from AWS Security Hub into OCSF format.
 Once enabled with Security Hub as a data source, all FIM findings are ingested without code changes.
 Query data with Amazon Athena and visualize with Amazon QuickSight or Amazon OpenSearch Service.

+**Note:** Security Lake processes findings before they appear in Athena, so expect a short delay between ingestion and data availability.

 ## Project Structure